What Is the American Dream Today?

 President Johnson promoted Title VII of the Civil Rights Act of 1964.
 That extended the dream by protecting workers from discrimination by race, color, religion, sex (including pregnancy) or national origin.

 In 1967, those rights were extended to those older than 40.
 President Obama established the right to the pursuit of happiness through marriage regardless of sexual orientation.
 The Supreme Court supported that right in 2015.

 Throughout U.S. history, the definition of happiness changed as well.

 After the 1920s, many presidents supported the idea of the Dream as a pursuit of material benefits.
 President Roosevelt outlined an Economic Bill of Rights in his 1944 State of the Union address.
-He defined the pursuit of happiness as decent housing, a good job, education and health care.
-FDR realized that people who were hungry, homeless and sick were more likely to succumb to strong social forces.
-He worried about fascism, Communism and Socialism movements that were sweeping the world at that time.
-For more, see FDR's Unfinished Second Bill of Rights was drawn up to address domestic security after WWII.
+He defined the pursuit of happiness as decent housing, a good job, education, and health care.
+FDR realized that people who were hungry, homeless, and sick were more likely to succumb to strong social forces.
+He worried about fascism, Communism, and Socialism movements that were sweeping the world at that time.
+FDR's Unfinished Second Bill of Rights was drawn up to address domestic security after WWII.

 Did the Great Recession Create a New American Dream?